microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 complexity grows many developers simply get frustrated and in some ways give up.

-Dynamic Telemetry introduces an interesting set of capabilities that result in a interesting hybrid between scenario and unit tests.
+Dynamic Telemetry introduces an interesting set of capabilities that result in an interesting hybrid between scenario and unit tests.

-The idea is to to use the logging and metrics found within a piece of software to self describe desired and expected behavior such that the product itself could detect its own failures.
+The idea is to use the logging and metrics found within a piece of software to self-describe desired and expected behavior such that the product itself could detect its own failures.

 [Processors](./Architecture.Components.Processor.Overview.document.md) can be
-configured to "look" for problems, that emanate from the very core of the software executing.
+configured to "look" for problems that emanate from the very core of the software executing.

 In itself this is not a novel or new concept, in fact entire books have been